Counselor Identity Development

 Professional and Ethical Standards

-• A.11.b (Multicultural/Diversity Competence): I seek ongoing education, supervision, and training to enhance my multicultural counseling competence (ACA, 2014).
+• A.11.b – Multicultural/Diversity Competence: Counselors seek ongoing education, supervision, and training to enhance multicultural counseling competence.
+This standard emphasizes the importance of continued growth when working with diverse populations (ACA, 2014).

-• 2.F.2.d: Understanding the impact of heritage, attitudes, beliefs, and acculturative experiences (CACREP, 2016).
+• 2.F.2.d – Heritage, Attitudes, Beliefs, and Acculturative Experiences: Understanding how heritage, attitudes, beliefs, and acculturative experiences influence clients’ identities, worldviews, and counseling needs (CACREP, 2016).

-• 2.F.2.e: Recognizing the effects of power, privilege, and oppression (CACREP, 2016).
+• 2.F.2.e – Power, Privilege, and Oppression: Recognizing the effects of power, privilege, oppression, discrimination, and social justice issues on clients and the counseling relationship (CACREP, 2016).

 Genuineness